rickithadi/bigduckmusic.com/src/pages/about/index.md

 ---
+header1: BIG DUCK IS A PASSIONATE COLLECTIVE OF MUSIC ENTHUSIASTS AND GI PROMOTERS, PROUD TO CELEBRATE ALL THINGS GOOD ABOUT MUSIC AND THEIR LIVE EXPERIENCE
+body1_2: Always seeking to bring an eclectic mix of both well-loved scene veterans and fresh up-and-comers with potential; we deliver high energy and exciting shows, where every event is an unforgettable experience for our audiences (and artists as well!).
+body2_3: We look forward to highlight all interesting music across all that genres that lay between!
+body2_2: We’ll highlight the tunes and bands our team is passionate about, talk to artists about the music that inspires them and their journeys, give our opinions on the latest releases and entertain you with our columns and everything that lay in between.
+body3_2: About Big Duck
+path: /about
 templateKey: about-page
-path: /about
 title: About Big Duck
-header1: BIG DUCK IS A PASSIONATE COLLECTIVE OF MUSIC ENTHUSIASTS AND GI PROMOTERS, PROUD TO CELEBRATE ALL THINGS GOOD ABOUT MUSIC AND THEIR LIVE EXPERIENCE
 header2: A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC
 header3: OUR AIM
 body1: Beginning our journey in mid-2019 with Naybeats, we have since followed with a series of fully-packed gigs, featuring carefully curated lineups with artists and arrangements both unorthodox and varied.
-body1_2: Always seeking to bring an eclectic mix of both well-loved scene veterans and fresh up-and-comers with potential; we deliver high energy and exciting shows, where every event is an unforgettable experience for our audiences (and artists as well!).
 body2: Over time, we felt that this passion didn’t have to be one that stopped at shows - so here at our site, we have built another space to celebrate our music in its different forms.
-body2_2: We’ll highlight the tunes and bands our team is passionate about, talk to artists about the music that inspires them and their journeys, give our opinions on the latest releases and entertain you with our columns and everything that lay in between.
-body2_3: We look forward to highlight all interesting music across all that genres that lay between!
-body3: About Big Duck
+body3: About Big Duck wtf
-body3_2: About Big Duck
 ---

 ### Who are we?